What Does It Mean When A Random Cat Comes To Your House?

 Bring It To The Vet

-It might be a good idea to bring the cat to your vet or nearest animal shelter where they can try to scan for a microchip.
+It might be a good idea to bring the cat to your vet or the nearest animal shelter where they can try to scan for a microchip.

-Bringing a stray cat to the vet is going to be a lot easier.
 The vet can also do a quick check to see if the cat is in good health or requires medical attention.

-Locating The Owner
+Try To Locate The Owner

 If the stray cat is microchipped, it will be easy to contact the owners via the information embedded in the chip.